objecthuman/melodion/README.md

 ## Overview

 Melodion uses [CLAP](https://github.com/LAION-AI/CLAP) as the inference model to generate audio file embeddings.
-It can be used directly with [navidrome](https://github.com/objecthuman/navidrome) (our custom version) to queue similar music when playing.
+Its main purpose is to work with [navidrome](https://github.com/objecthuman/navidrome) (our custom version) to queue similar music when playing.

 ## Installation